pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 At this point both `src` and `dest` have aliased mutable references to the same data, which is a big no-no, so the borrow checker invalidates the `src` variable so it can't be used again without throwing a compile error.

-For a more concrete example of a copy, imagine `src` was an `Option<i32>` and its contents looks something like this:
+For a more concrete example of a copy, imagine `src` was an `Option<i32>` and its contents looked something like this:

 ```rust
 { is_valid: bool, data: i32 }